INCF/artem-is/src/CONTRIBUTING.md

 - Python

-To install all the necessarry packages, type the following in a terminal in the root of the repository:
+To install all the necessary packages, type the following in a terminal in the root of the repository:

 ```bash